DNVN/phundament/README.md

 Please start watching (and forking) this repo: https://github.com/phundament/app This is the installation via composer, other installation types are not actively maintained!

+Note: All Yii extensions and modules are github or bitbucket repositories.

 Phundament 3-0.3